kagantmr/zuzu/README.md

 make run
 ```

 Currently, support for other boards is minimal.
-This will hopefully change with the Raspberry Pi support
+This will hopefully change with the Raspberry Pi support.

 3. Debugging